Carbohydrate metabolism

+While carbohydrates are essential to human biological processes, consuming them is not essential for humans.
+There are healthy human populations that do not consume carbohydrates.

+In humans, carbohydrates are available directly from consumption, from carbohydrate storage, or by conversion from fat components including fatty acids that are either stored or consumed directly.

 Metabolic pathways

 Glycolysis

 Glycolysis is the process of breaking down a glucose molecule into two pyruvate molecules, while storing energy released during this process as adenosine triphosphate (ATP) and nicotinamide adenine dinucleotide (NADH).
 Nearly all organisms that break down glucose utilize glycolysis.
 Glucose regulation and product use are the primary categories in which these pathways differ between organisms.
 In some tissues and organisms, glycolysis is the sole method of energy production.
 This pathway is common to both anaerobic and aerobic respiration.

 Glycolysis consists of ten steps, split into two phases.
 During the first phase, it requires the breakdown of two ATP molecules.
 During the second phase, chemical energy from the intermediates is transferred into ATP and NADH.
 The breakdown of one molecule of glucose results in two molecules of pyruvate, which can be further oxidized to access more energy in later processes.

 Glycolysis can be regulated at different steps of the process through feedback regulation.
 The step that is regulated the most is the third step.
 This regulation is to ensure that the body is not over-producing pyruvate molecules.
 The regulation also allows for the storage of glucose molecules into fatty acids.
 There are various enzymes that are used throughout glycolysis.
 The enzymes upregulate, downregulate, and feedback regulate the process.